-Taking a break from my ongoing attempts to post mostly about uplifting stuff, we’re coming up close to a year since the pandemic started and I was hoping not to have to come back to the topic this early – but, alas, things have worsened dramatically since before Christmas, as is plain to see:
+Taking a break from my ongoing attempts to post mostly about uplifting stuff, we’re coming up close to a year since the pandemic started and I was hoping not to have to come back to the topic this early – but, alas, things have worsened dramatically since my last update before Christmas, as is plain to see:

 This has made for some pretty dramatic news coverage, so I think most people have, by now, realized that New Year’s Eve wasn’t a magical line and that 2021 has just as much (or less) potential as 2020.